 - The water pressure should be adjusted and monitored to lessen your water usage.
 Before you adjust the settings though, verify with your supplier if lowering the setting will affect the function of your ice makers dispenser.
 For some machines, the adjustments must be done by a technician.
 Another way to save up on your energy and water use is to get an ice maker that allows you to control the amount of ice it should make.
 If your ice maker does not have this function, simply unplug your machine if it is not needed.

 - You have to make sure that your ice maker is always clean.
-The back of any machine can accumulate dirt, dust, and rust in time and this causes the buildup of minerals which will eventually damage your machine.
+The back of any machine can accumulate dirt, dust, and rust in time and this causes the buildup of minerals which will eventually damage your machine and the reason why your ice maker freezes.
 Clean your ice maker regularly and pay attention to cleaning the cooling unit and the coils.

 - Invest in your water filter.
 Having a good water filtration system makes your ice maker last longer.
 Most ice makers have a specified filter kit for their model, and it is worth the additional charge.
 Take note that most maintenance issues on ice makers are caused by using unfiltered water.
 Plus, if you have filtered water, your ice has better quality and taste.
 The filter will get rid of minerals, particles, chlorine, and odor which usually affects the quality and taste of your ice.